lgatto/lgatto.github.io/_posts/2021-05-13-keynote-may-institute.md

 # Tools for reproducible research

-- R/Bioconductor -- many of you are familiar or even expecrts with R.
+- R/Bioconductor -- many of you are familiar or even experts with R.
 - Writing R scripts (could also be Rmd files) to keep track of what we do, and be able to easily re-run the code.